Onuronon-lab/Shrutik/docs/faq.md

 ### Is Shrutik free to use?

 Yes!
-Shrutik is completely free and open-source under the MIT License.
-You can use it, modify it, and distribute it freely.
+Shrutik is free and open-source under the Creative Commons BY-NC-SA 4.0 License.
+You can use it for learning, education, and non-commercial projects.
+Commercial use requires separate permission.

 ## Technical Questions